Computational-conSequences/NCBIGenomes/README.md

 So, for example, if the user wanted all the Complete prokaryotic genomes, this command would do (after running updateGenomeInfo.pl with no arguments):

-updateGenomes.pl prokaryotes Complete
+updateGenomes.pl -g prokaryotes -s Complete -d F -n F

 There's no dry option, there's no much in terms of warnings, etc.

 If you want to try a small set of genomes:

-updateGenomes.pl prokaryotes Chromosome
+updateGenomes.pl -g prokaryotes -s Chromosome -d F -n F

 The genomes are saved under the ncbi director.
 For example, if you run:

-updateGenomes.pl protists
+updateGenomes.pl -g protists -d F -n F

 The resulting genomes will be here: